How conditional questions work

 Conditional custom questions are used to create a question tree based on the set hierarchy and the answer provided.
 Using a parent/child relationship, a child question is only asked based on the answer to the parent question.

-A child question can have multiple levels and can become the parent to the next child questions.
+A child question can have multiple levels and can become the parent to the next set of questions.

 Common uses for conditional questions include: